-Predicting and avoiding risks are hallmarks of effective Procurement departments and is essential if you want to create value as well as reduce costs for your company.
-While the most visible role of the procurement function is to obtain goods and services for an organization, that’s just the “what” of procurement.
+Predicting and avoiding risks are hallmarks of effective procurement risk management departments and is essential if you want to create value as well as reduce costs for your company.
+While the most visible role of the Procurement Analytics Technologies function is to obtain goods and services for an organization, that’s just the “what” of procurement.

 The “why”—striking a critical balance between risk and reward in order to generate both savings and added value—is where risk management comes into the picture.